sunpy/sunpy.github.io/.github/ISSUE_TEMPLATE/reevaluation_affiliated_package.md

 ---
 name: Reevaluation of Affiliated Package
-about: Submit an update review of a affiliated package
+about: Submit a request for an updated review of an affiliated package
 labels: Affiliated Package Review
 assignees: Cadair
 ---